AI & Agents

 • Granular Permissions: Create "Confidential" workspaces that only specific HR agents and human managers can access.

-• Free Tier: Storage specifically for agent accounts, with no credit card required.
+• Free Tier: 50 GB storage for agent accounts, with no credit card required.

 Pros: